 Even if you’re not a fan of legends and Greek mythology, that won’t make this cave any less fascinating.
 The Prometheus Cave boasts an array of stalagmites, cave pearls, underground rivers, lakes, and even waterfalls.

 We all know the legendary story of Rome and Juliet but have you heard about Ali and Nino?
 The story from the 1930s’ whose author remains anonymous today portrays the unfortunate story of an Azerbaijani Muslim, Ali, who falls in love with the Georgian Princess, Nino.
 This story has become a literature classic in the Caucasus and is even the national novel of Azerbaijan.

 This sad romance inspired Georgian artist, Tamara Kvesitadze to design this stunning moving sculpture in 2010.
 This giant metal artwork consists of two figures of stacked who slide towards each other every day at 7 o’clock and almost merging, without fully connecting.
 The statue is probably the most recent monument on this list but that doesn’t make it any less fascinating.

 See the most picturesque monastery in the world

-Stay in a luxury hotel that became a refugee camp and then a luxury hotel again
+Stay in a luxury hotel that was a refugee camp

 A mosque where Sunni and Shia Muslims pray side by side